onflow/flow/flips/20220203-capability-controllers.md

         fun borrow<T>(_ path: PublicPath): T?

         // For each iterates through all the public capabilities of the public account.
-        // If function returns false, the iteration ends. fun forEach(_ function: ((PublicPath, Type): Bool))
+        // Returning false from the function stops the iteration. fun forEach(_ function: ((PublicPath, Type): Bool))

         // Get capability controller for capability with the specified id